cavcrosby/styleguides/docs/shellguide.md

 readily available.
 This only applies to shell functions that do not have an underscore as the prefix (or the first) character (e.g. `_func`).
 Functions with the underscore as a prefix are assumed to be helper functions.
+    *   Helper functions are not expected to have PROGRAM_NAME constant either, but instead to piggyback on a 'main' PROGRAM_NAME.

 Command line interfaces can either be ***fully functional*** or ***bare***.
 Fully functional command line interfaces take numerous options and/or option